 The principle Tabakfabrik

 The operation principle of the Tabakfabrik is a fusion of various aspects: On the one hand it functions like the Swiss horologist city La Chaux-de-Fonds, whose streets are structured innately like a factory.
 On the other hand it works like a corporate headquarter, whose production chain is formed and built like a closed loop, inspired by local artist and architect Herbert Bayer.
-Remarkable, considering that Apple’s new corporate headquarters will function exactly like that.
+This is exactly how Apple’s headquarters, which opened in 2017, works.

 The Tabakfabrik is an interdisciplinary production facility, a collaborative group of companies with clear processes, in which as many different specialist fields and initiatives as possible cooperate and add to each other.
 Due to the size of the property and the circumjacent city, the creation of a monoculture would neither be sensible nor possible.
 Furthermore, only gradual designing and siting will guarantee organic and sustainable growth.

-By the Tabakfabrik’s boundary transcending orientation as a modern manufacture it can respond flexibly to social engagements and requirements.
-Behrens already new that in order to experiment, open spaces are required.
-He implemented this knowledge during the planning of the factory by designing big, adjustable, open spaces.
+By the Tabakfabrik’s orientation across disciplines as a modern manufacture it can respond flexibly to social requirements.
+Peter Behrens and Alexander Popp already knew that freedom for experiments is necessary in order to be able to cope with the changing times.
+They implemented this knowledge during the planning of the factory by designing big, adjustable, open spaces.

 In the first stage of development, the site, which has been inaccessible for a long time, has been deliberately highlighted as a spectacular venue in order to increase the awareness level, commitment and broad acceptance of the public as well as to gain important insights into the spatial potential of the premises.
-As a result, the Tabakfabrik has become a centre of cultural urban life: More than 2 million guests have visited events at Tabakfabrik since 2021.
+As a result, the Tabakfabrik has become a focal point of the city’s cultural life: since 2012, over 2 million guests have attended events there.

-In the second transformation phase, the Tabakfabrik changes from a event habitat to a creative biotope by settlement of cultural and creative industries.
-It transforms from a consumer to a producer venue.
+In the second transformation phase, the Tabakfabrik changed from an event habitat to a creative biotope by settlement of cultural and creative industries.
+It transformed from a consumer to a producer venue.

 10. How can we imagine everyday life in this Futuristic manufacture ?

-The Tabakfabrik Linz is visionary not only from an architectural viewpoint, it also defines itself – in spirit of its creator Peter Behrens – as a dynamic manufacturing plant, a research centre for visions and the palpable realization of a socio-political or socio-economic model of the future.
+The Tabakfabrik Linz is visionary not only from an architectural viewpoint, it also defines itself – in spirit of its creators Peter Behrens and Alexander Popp – as a dynamic manufacturing plant, a research centre for visions and the palpable realization of a socio-political or socio-economic model of the future.

-Therefore, the development team of the Tabakfabrik is not only concerned with the present, but also works on concepts for the year 2040.
+Therefore, the Tabakfabrik is not only concerned with the present, but also works on concepts for the year 2040.
 In this year, the number of inhabitants could have doubled.
 People will live by different principles.

 The job market is turning more and more towards freelance workers.
 While many consider individual autonomy in labour positively, this autonomy is often dearly paid for by high financial risks and chronic competition pressure.
 These developments shall be counteracted in the Tabakfabrik.

-Inspired by the ideas and concepts of the think tank “NANK” (new work – new culture) by social philosopher and founder of the new-work movement, Frithjof Bergmann, the agenda of creating and testing new occupational environments for creative micro-businesses is set.
+Inspired by the ideas and concepts of the think tank NANK (New Work – New Culture) around the social philosopher and founder of the so-called New Work movement Frithjof Bergmann, new professional environments for creative micro-enterprises are being created and tested.

 The terms “co-working” and “community production” define as collaborative working structures, which enable effective local and international synergies, and promote a decentralized production divided into small sections, by providing high-tech infrastructure and sharing resources.
 Cooperation instead of competition shall determine everyday life.